gnulnx/anouman/README.md

     sudo apt-get install mysql-server

-Remember this information because you know want to logout and log back in as your new user.
+Now log out and back in to confirm our user is setup correctly

     exit
     ssh anouman@192.168.100.100